bookchainio/steem-whitepaper/nl-NL/SteemWhitePaper.md

 ## Impact of Token Creation Rate

 At first glance, 100% annual increase in the STEEM supply may appear to be hyper-inflationary and unsustainable.
-Those who follow the Quantity Theory of Money<sup id="fnref:16"><a href="#fn:16" class="footnote-ref">16</a></sup> may even conclude that the value of STEEM must fall by approximately 5.6% per month.
+Those who follow the Quantity Theory of Money[^16] may even conclude that the value of STEEM must fall by approximately 5.6% per month.
 We know from countless real-world examples that the quantity of money does not have a direct and immediate impact on its value, though it certainly plays a role.

 Because 90% of all STEEM created is distributed back to holders of SP, the result is similar to having a 2:1 "split" every year rather true inflation.
 The total rate of expenditures used to reward contributors is about 10% of the market capitalization per year, a rate well below what Bitcoin sustained for the first 7 years after it launched.

 Creating new STEEM to pay an incentive to a particular user or group has a negative effect on every other user's balance in terms of their percentage of the STEEM supply.
 If exactly 90% of the STEEM supply is held in SP, then the negative effect of Contribution Incentives on SP holders' balances is exactly balanced by the positive effect of Power Incentives; SP holders get more STEEM (in nominal terms) but their percentage of the chain (in terms of fraction of the total supply) is unchanged.
 If less (more) than 90% of the STEEM supply is held as SP, the two effects still point in opposite directions, but the positive (negative) effect becomes greater and the sum of these two effects will tend to pull the SP balance toward 90%.
 This "pull" does not mean that the SP value must hold at 90% over the long term, because incentive recipients will (and in some cases must) put their STEEM in SP, which means the "pull" towards 90% is not the only force on the percentage of STEEM supply held as SP.

-From August 2008 through January 2009 the U.S. money supply<sup id="fnref:17"><a href="#fn:17" class="footnote-ref">17</a></sup> grew from $871B to $1,737B, a rate of over 100% per year and then continued to grow at about 20% per year for the next 6 years.
+From August 2008 through January 2009 the U.S. money supply[^17] grew from $871B to $1,737B, a rate of over 100% per year and then continued to grow at about 20% per year for the next 6 years.
 All told the money supply in the U.S. has grown by 4.59x over less than 7 years.
-During that same time, the value of the dollar relative to goods and services has fallen less than 10% according to the government's price index <sup id="fnref:18"><a href="#fn:18" class="footnote-ref">18</a></sup> .
+During that same time, the value of the dollar relative to goods and services has fallen less than 10% according to the government's price index [^18] .
 This real-world example demonstrates that supply is only one component of price.

 The price of a digital commodity, like STEEM, is driven by both supply and demand.
 If new STEEM is allocated to those who are holding long-term then the increase in supply is offset by the corresponding demand to hold.
 The impact of this change in supply is postponed until a future date when the long-term holder decides to sell.
 The sell pressure is then distributed over 2 years.